 Let’s start with leather, a material you are probably somewhat familiar with.
 (This is the simplified explanation.
 For further reading, go here).
 Leather is made by tanning the hides of animals, and is really like an art form.
 Like anything, you can take your time and do it right, making high quality leather, or you can do it fast, sacrificing some quality to save time.
-Vegetable tanned leather is the former, being made from all-natural products and taking quite a long time to make—upward of six weeks.
-Chrome tanned leather is a quicker option, and unsurprisingly is what most of the market’s leather goods are made of.
-Vegetable tanned leather is the old-fashioned way of making leather, and really is still the best way.
+Vegetable tanned leather is the former, taking upward of six weeks to make.
 It’s tough and patinas very well, wearing in and coloring like a well-used baseball glove.
-Chrome tanned leather isn’t necessarily bad, per se.
-You can find good quality chrome tanned bags, but with vegetable tanned leather, you know they didn’t cut any corners.

 Another thing to consider is the thickness of the leather.
 You may have heard terms like “full grain”, “top grain”, or even “genuine leather” and this just refers to how much of the original hide was used for your leather product.
 Full grain is by far the best, with the full thickness of the leather hide used.
 Top grain next, with part of the hide sanded off, usually to make the leather feel softer or even out the surface.
 Genuine leather typically has far less of the original hide intact, making it a cheap option.
 If you see “genuine leather” just know you could end up with something that “genuinely sucks”.